 - a family history of diabetic disorders

-- previously giving birth to large babies (over nine pounds)
+- having previously given birth to large babies (more than nine pounds)

 - being over the age of 25